 Draught stopping

-Landlords must make sure the property doesn’t have unreasonable gaps or holes which cause noticeable draughts.
+Landlords must make sure that the property does not have unreasonable gaps or holes which cause noticeable draughts.

 Under the healthy homes draught-stopping standard, landlords have to close up “unreasonable” holes and gaps that let in draughts, such as under doorways, through skylights and old floorboards.
 Draughts let cold air inside, making a home harder to heat.